Ah, garlic. I have a complicated relationship with this fragrant bulb, often called the “stinking rose.”

 Better yet, if you vernalize the bulb yourself in the refrigerator for eight to twelve weeks prior to planting, you should be able to harvest yours in about 90 days at any time of the year.

-You can buy a 1/2 pound of bulbs with 6-8 cloves each at Burpee.
+You can buy a six-pack of bulbs from Country Creek available at Amazon.

 For a milder clove with an amazingly long storage capacity – I’m talking six to eight months – why not grow some softneck garlic?

 This delicious, popular softneck bulb produces mild cloves that are enjoyed by garlic lovers around the world.

 With an excellent shelf life, this plant grows up to 24 inches tall.

 If you plant it in the spring or summer, you can harvest after 90 days whether you grow it indoors or out.